 The entire salad contains only 140 mg of sodium, making it a delicious low sodium choice for a scrumptious lunch or fantastic side dish at summer BBQ’s!

 - 1/4 cup strawberries (stems removed and sliced)

 Lemon Vinaigrette Salad Dressing Ingredients

 - 1 lemon (zested and juiced)

 - 1/2 tsp black pepper

-Begin by whisking the balsamic vinegar, lemon juice, zest, and black pepper together.
-Next, add the olive oil while whisking well to combine.
+Whisk the balsamic vinegar, lemon juice, zest, and black pepper together.
+Add the olive oil while whisking well to combine.